Fees and funding

 How do I pay?

-If you are self-funding your studies, you have the option to pay your tuition fees in full or in instalments.
-If you pay in full, we offer a prompt payment discount of 3% on the net fee remaining after any scholarship has been applied.
+If you are self-funding your studies, you have the option to pay your tuition fees in full or you could pay in 5 installments (starting the month after the course commencement date).
+If you choose to pay in full, we offer a prompt payment discount of 3% on the net fee remaining after any scholarship has been applied.
 For more information, please visit our askUS site (see the section on self-funding students).

 If you are expecting an external organisation like an embassy, your employer or a government organisation to pay some or all of your tuition fees, you must send us an official letter from your sponsor at the beginning of each academic year.
 For more information, please visit our askUS site (see the section on sponsored students).